MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 ## Step 2: Assess the database

-Contoso admins assess the database by using Data Migration Assistant (DMA) and then migrate it by using Azure Database Migration Service by referring to the [step-by-step migration tutorial](https://docs.microsoft.com/azure/dms/tutorial-sql-server-azure-sql-online).
+Contoso admins assess the database by using Data Migration Assistant and then migrate it by using Azure Database Migration Service by referring to the [step-by-step migration tutorial](https://docs.microsoft.com/azure/dms/tutorial-sql-server-azure-sql-online).
 They can perform online, offline, and hybrid (preview) migrations.

 In brief, the admins do the following:

-- They use DMA to discover and resolve any database migration issues.
+- They use Data Migration Assistant to discover and resolve any database migration issues.
 - They create an Azure Database Migration Service instance with a Premium SKU that's connected to the virtual network.
 - They ensure that the instance can access the remote SQL Server via the virtual network.
 This entails ensuring that all incoming ports are allowed from Azure to SQL Server at the virtual network level, the network VPN, and the machine that hosts SQL Server.
 - They configure the instance: